 Even when the Browns tried to flee St. Louis, they still couldn’t win.
 At the end of 1941 they had all but packed their bags for a move west to Los Angeles—until the Japanese invasion at Pearl Harbor railroaded their plans.

-Although World War II would shackle the Browns in St. Louis, it would give them a competitive boost.
-The Browns finished third during baseball’s first wartime season of 1942, and with a roster loaded with players technically rejected for military service, they finally made a successful run at the AL flag in 1944.
+Although World War II would keep the Browns shackled in St. Louis, it would give them a competitive boost.
+The Browns finished third during baseball’s first wartime season of 1942 and, with a roster loaded with players technically rejected for military service, they finally made a successful run at the AL flag in 1944.

 Yet they still couldn’t win: When they reached the World Series, the Browns quickly realized that they were still the second best team in town.